resistingdestiny/gocardlessnode/Readme.txt

-This is a basic application using the GoCardless Api.
+This is a basic application using the GoCardless API.

 Note, that in order to use this application you will need to create a file called accountdetails.js in which you will need to put: